gatsbyjs/gatsby/docs/docs/reference/release-notes/v5.0/index.md

 | With Slices on Gatsby Cloud                 | 129s        | 15s         |
 | With Slices on Gatsby Cloud + Optimizations | 34s         | 10s         |

 Across the board we can see at least a 20% decrease in build time when using Slices.
-When using the [Slices Optimization](/docs/how-to/cloud/slices-optimization/) on Gatsby Cloud, build time decreases by 78% compared to No Slices on Gatsby Cloud.
+When using the [Slices Optimization](/docs/how-to/cloud/slices-optimization/) on Gatsby Cloud, build time decreases by 78% for code updates compared to No Slices on Gatsby Cloud.
 As the site grows, the benefit of the Gatsby Slice API will only increase.

 For more information, read the [Using Slices How-To Guide](/docs/how-to/performance/using-slices/) or the [Slice API Reference Documentation](/docs/reference/built-in-components/gatsby-slice).